Why become a Liverpool Advocate?

 - Paid work

 - Boost employability with a range of transferable skills: our current students cite confidence, communication skills and teamwork as the top skills they gain from the role.

 - Opportunities for personal and professional development: we put on optional workshops to support students’ development needs.
 This year they have included accredited First Aid and Mental Health Training and sessions from Teach First on leadership and classroom management.

 - Job satisfaction: Working with children and young people and helping inspire them to fulfil their potential is extremely rewarding and memorable.
-Student Advocates can really make a difference.
+Liverpool Advocates can really make a difference.

-- Student Advocates are valued employees of the University and this is recognised through the fact that all Advocates have a 0 hours contract and are entitled to accrue holiday pay.
+- Liverpool Advocates are valued employees of the University and this is recognised through the fact that all Advocates have a 0 hours contract and are entitled to accrue holiday pay.